Watch this space for the next

 Venue:

-Bristol BS7 8NY
+Bristol

 Cost structure:

-Click here for a form to reserve a place on the next Mastery
+Click here for a printable booking form

 Prior to the weekend, you will need to learn by heart, a two minute piece (poem, song, dance, monologue, story, piece of music, mime etc) that you will use as a vehicle for your expression.
 Choose something that chooses you or which you feel passionately about.
+Not improvisation!

 Learning it off by heart is important -- it means that you will be freer to experiment.